 STRUCTURES MANAGEMENT ENGINEERING

-Professor

-Associate Professor
+Professor (concurrent)

-Kunitomo SUGIURA

-Lin AN
+Yasuo KITANE

 Development of New Structures Management

-It is important to maintain performances and functions of our infrastructures to achieve their long service life and to reduce negative environmental impact in order to establish our social sustainability.
-With focusing on high performance materials as well as steel, concrete and other traditional construction materials combined together effectively, this laboratory works on developing rational design, durable service life, strategic maintenance and management under low negative environmental impact.
+To achieve the sustainability of social life, it is indispensable that the performances and functions of the infrastructures are maintained well to obtain their service longevity and meanwhile the negative environmental impacts are mitigated as well.
+On top of the traditional construction materials such as steel and concrete, and effectively combining with advanced high performance materials, this laboratory works on developing rational design, durable service life, strategic maintenance and management under low negative environmental impact.